How to Setup a pfSense Router

-After getting the PC setup your going to use the first thing you’ll need to do is boot off of the pfSense liveCD you created.
+After getting the PC setup you’re going to use the first thing you’ll need to do is boot off of the pfSense liveCD you created.
 After the liveCD finishes booting you will be presented with the pfSense console setup menu.
-From this menu you’ll want to select option 99 ‘Install pfSense to hard drive’
+From this menu select option 99 ‘Install pfSense to hard drive’

 For the rest of the installation processes as a general rule you can select the default options.
 When choosing the kernel select the ‘multiprocessing’ kernel if the system your using has a 2 or more CPU cores, otherwise select ‘uni-processor’.